dotnet/csharplang/proposals/pattern-variables.md

 ## Unresolved questions
 - Would it be possible to permit different types for each variable especially within `if`/`else` chains?
-  And if so, would it be a part of this proposal or a separate feature?
+  And if so, would it be a part of this proposal or a separate feature? (discussed in LDM 2022/10/17)